industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 sotware](#installing-required-software).
 Then, we discuss how to download DESDEO's source code and setup a virtual environment in the section [Setting up a virtual environment and installing DESDEO](#setting-up-a-virtual-environment-and-installing-desdeo).
-A typical git workflow is then described in the section [Typical git workflow for contributing to DESDEO](#typical-git-workflow-for-contributing-to-desdeo).
+A typical Git workflow is then described in the section [Typical Git workflow for contributing to DESDEO](#typical-git-workflow-for-contributing-to-desdeo).
 Development practices and utilized tools are discussed in the section [Development practices](#development-practices), and how to integrate some of these into an